sagemath/trac_to_gh/Issue 544.md

 # Issue 544: doctesting const.tex should not pop up any windows

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/544

 Original creator: was